vaslabs/VSerializer/README.md

 # Advantages
 - A lot less memory usage when serializing objects compared to JVM or json.
 - Faster processing for serialization/deserialization
+- Extensible: will be able to easily encrypt and decrypt your serialized objects

 # Disadvantages
 - Less forgiving for changed classes.
 A mechanism to manage changes will be in place but since the meta data for the classes won't be carried over it will never be the same as the defaults.